floooh/fips/site/p040_crosscompiling.md

 * fips/cmake-toolchains/ios.toolchain.cmake
 * fips/cmake-toolchains/pnacl.toolchain.cmake

+Fips projects can override these standard toolchain files, or define completely new toolchain files, by creating a directory named 'fips-toolchains' in the project root directory, and placing cmake toolchain files there.

+Fips will search for toolchain files in the following order:

+* first in the current project
+* then in imported projects
+* finally in the fips directory

+With this search order, fips projects can either override fips' standard toolchain files, or toolchain files provided by imported projects.

+Fips build configs can support completely new platforms by setting the **cmake-toolchain** attribute to the name of a custom toolchain file.

 For some target platforms, cmake generates additional files during the cmake run:

 On **Android**, a Java wrapper application directory and AndroidManifest.xml